- Location: New Hampshire

 Practice is the best way to improve your skills and gain confidence in your ability to drive a commercial motor vehicle.
 There is a lot to learn and all drivers, state troopers, local police, and the U.S. Department of Transportation will agree that it is a tremendous responsibility to operate a truck on the highway.

 Professional driving school and individual attention will teach you skills you need, like:

 - Testing―written and road

 Professional driving schools are convenient and cost effective, especially if you don't have your own tractor or truck.
 Use the driving school equipment to practice and even to take your road skills test.

 The Commercial Driver's Manual is another form of self-study.
 Professional truck drivers can learn a lot from the manual, which is available online.
-Over 150 pages of general and specific information about commercial equipment, traffic rules, vehicle classes, cargo, hazardous materials, and testing are discussed in the Commercial Driver's Manual.
+General and specific information about commercial equipment, traffic rules, vehicle classes, cargo, hazardous materials, and testing are discussed in the Commercial Driver's Manual.

 Similar to the Driver's Manual, the main message in the Commercial Driver's Manual is safety.
 There is much more technical information, however, because the equipment is more complicated and specialized.

 The manual is a good basis for any commercial driver education, formal or informal.
 As an experienced driver, reviewing the manual is a good idea to keep your skills fresh.